mikefowler/mikefowler.github.io/_posts/2013-01-01-a-new-frontier-in-2013.md

 ---
 layout: article
-title: "A New Frontier in 2013"
+title: "A new frontier in 2013"
 date: 2013-01-01 12:39
+category: thoughts
 ---
 It's been a time since I last blogged, and during that time much has happened.
 Within the last two months, I moved my life [across the country](/thoughts/onward-westward); started working at [Findery](http://findery.com); stumbled upon another vegan developer, [Jim Whimpey](http://jimwhimpey.com), on the internet and found an apartment with him; joined a new rock gym, [Mission Cliffs](http://www.touchstoneclimbing.com/mission-cliffs); survived the apocalypse; and became an everyday commuter on [The Wiggle](http://en.wikipedia.org/wiki/The_Wiggle).
 And in the midst of all this happening, I still managed to dip my toes into the ocean of things to explore that a new city provides.